mishelFuzailov/DEVALORE_TEST_COINS/README.md

 flow :
-CoinsUtils  create a specific object of IDataUtils (RealDataUtils or MockDataUtils) according to the string ProdOrDev in the constructor, and insert to it new object of GetData.
+CoinsUtils  create a specific object of IDataUtils (RealDataUtils or MockDataUtils) according to the string ProdOrDev in the constructor, and insert to it a new object of GetData.
 I seperated the classes GetData and IDataUtils in case we need to implement another way for "GetData" in IDataUtils.

 then, the controller activate the function Lower_Rates in CoinsUtils and this activate getData() method in CoinsUtils that get date from IDataUtils and insert